Cheese Babka Recipe

 Posted on 23rd of May, 2012 by Lévana

-Hint: This is what makes my babka and all my yeasted preparations so light: I resist with a vengeance adding flour to the dough, unless I absolutely have to. you will find that if you knead the dough properly, by hand or by machine, the dough shapes up without any added flour and yields a light an airy pastry.
+Hint: This is what makes my cheese babka and all my yeasted preparations (including breads) feather-light: I resist with a vengeance adding flour to the dough, unless I absolutely have to.
+You will find that if you knead the dough properly, by hand or by machine, the dough shapes up without any added flour and yields a light and airy pastry.

 1 ½ tablespoons dry yeast

 4 cups flour: all purpose, whole wheat pastry or spelt

 1/2 cup unsalted butter (not whipped) at room temperature